kreincke/gitty-gitty/FAQ.md

   - docu: [http://gtgt.fodina.de/gtgt.html](http://gtgt.fodina.de/gtgt.html)

 But these versions are deprecated.

+In the year 2020, I could reactivate *gtgt* as release 4.0 during my working hours due to the fact, that my company 'Deutsche Telekom AG' needed *gtgt* to implement a test driven working model in the ***OpenChain*** *compliance tooling working group*.
+Because *gtgt* has already been published under the terms of the GPL-v3 in the year 2000, it is clear, that also this new version is released under the GPL-v3.

 ## What shall I do if I get one of the following fault messages?